richardjharris/yomikun-database/notes/future_ideas.md

 If we compute all subcategories belonging to the root 'Japanese women' category we can match against that instead of handcrafted patterns.

+## Wikipedia EN

+Check for 'nihongo' template requires 3 arguments, there are some with fewer.

+Uses researchmapcode, but this needs refactoring as it uses an internal method

+## Wikidata EN

+Uses `romaji_to_hiragana_messy`.
+Could use a better dictionary or use the same logic as researchmap.
+This would swap names also.

+## Wikipedia JA

+We use 架空の for fictional characters, but 架空 by itself may be enough.

 ## Name lists online

 Could develop a crawler + extractor for these.